All Products

 Trace topology

 The Full Link Topology tab displays the inter-application topology of aggregated traces.
 The following figure shows that the two applications have call relationships.
-The following information is displayed for each application: the number of requests, number of errors, and response time.
+The following information is displayed for each application: the number of requests, the number of errors, and the response time.

 Analysis of failed and slow traces